csbg/Hands-on-Biomedical-Data/day2.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.6:` Draw a vulcano plot from the `limmaRes` object using a scatterplot `geom_point`.
 The point has many thousand points (genes).
 Can you overcome this overplotting by using transparency (e.g. `alpha=0.3`) or binning (e.g. `geom_hex`)?

 ### P-value distribution
 The [p-value distribution]("http://varianceexplained.org/statistics/interpreting-pvalue-histogram/") is a good visualization to diagnose potential problems of our model.
-Note: The p-value distribution has the original (not log-transformed) p-values on the x-axis.
+Note: The p-value distribution has the original (not log-transformed and also not adjusted) p-values on the x-axis.

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.7:`
 Draw a p-value distribution using `geom_histogram`.